git/git.github.io/rev_news/drafts/edition-24.md

 While both Lars's and Ed's blogs listed above very nicely express the great atmosphere at the summit, here are the unconference's agenda items:

-* Erik [XXX] presented Atlassian's "clone bundles" approch, which had been added to Mercurial some years ago, was later included in BitBucket.
+* Erik van Zijst presented Atlassian's "clone bundles" approch, which had been added to Mercurial some years ago, was later included in BitBucket.
     * Atlassian would like to add it to Git, but would like to discuss the approach first.
     * The main motivation for this feature are CPU and I/O usage on the server side.